Anglian Water Invasive Species Fund

 The fund will consider grants for projects of up to 24 months.

-Applications received for the 1st November deadline can expect decisions by the end of February 2021.
-Applications received for the 1st February deadline can expect decisions by the end of May 2021.
+Applications received for the 1st February deadline can expect decisions by the end of May.

 The grant recipient will work with Anglian Water’s media team to publicise the grant award and the benefits it has delivered